fakeid30/BlackpearlFAQ/FAQ.md

   3) PM [ChoromPotro](https://blackpearl.biz/conversations/add?to=ChoromPotro) in BP saying that you have already done step 2.

 That's it, the status will change after the verification.
 The whole process should take less than an hour.

+### Q: How do I gain Invitation Codes?
+A: In order to create Invitation codes, you must be apart of the Boomers Usergroup or above.
+First click your username in the top right corner, then click "Your invitations".
+From there you will be able to create Invitation codes and view existing codes that were already created by you.
+Be aware of users you have invited as their actions are reflected upon you.
+If they cause trouble it can lead to both the referrer and referral being banned.

 ### NOTE:
 If you think the FAQ is out of date, missing questions, or contains grammatical errors, help improve it [here](https://github.com/fakeid30/BlackpearlFAQ).